Forensic and Criminal Intelligence Agency of the French Gendarmerie – MININT-IRCGN

-In recent years, and increasingly frequent, the Institute, recognized as a centre of excellence, has assisted its experts in numerous administrations and is involved in various interministerial technical or normative work, notably on cybercrime, Video surveillance, document fraud, improvised explosive devices, protection of fortifications, intervention in contaminated environments, marking products in the context of the protection of property, etc.
+In recent years, and increasingly frequently, the Institute, recognized as a centre of excellence, has assisted its experts in numerous administrations and is involved in various interministerial technical or normative work, notably on cybercrime, video surveillance, document fraud, improvised explosive devices, protection of fortifications, intervention in contaminated environments, marking products in the context of the protection of property, etc.

 The laboratories are structured into eight technical departments which offer important skills to legal applicants: ballistics, biology (DNA), documents, illicit drugs, arsons/explosions, toxicology, physics and trace analysis (gunshot residues, glass, paints, etc.).
-MININT-INPS has also a role of adviser in needs of police services which allowing it to be a bridge between manufacturers and end-users.
+MININT-INPS also has a role of adviser for police services which allows it to be a bridge between manufacturers and end-users.

-INPS is active member of the European Network of Forensic Science Institutes (ENFSI).
+INPS is an active member of the European Network of Forensic Science Institutes (ENFSI).